-Get out your Plan Progress and Advanced Work Essay and your Plan Minutes to reread them.
+Get out your Plan Proposal, Plan Progress, and Advanced Work essays and reread them.
 Now jot down some answers to these questions:

 How did your advanced work go, or how is it developing right now?

-What issues, questions, or problems did you encounter, or are you encountering?
+What issues, inquiries, or problems did you have?

-How have you changed as a student since your earlier years?
+How have you changed as a student since the earlier years?

-What do you think of the transformation from your Plan Proposal to your Plan Progress and Advanced Work essays?
+What do you think of the transformation from your Plan Proposal to your Plan Progress Essay and Advanced Work?

 Who and what were you engaged with during this process?

-What have you learned outside of the classroom?
+What have you learned outside of the classroom—your co-curricular work?

 What do you wish you could have done in your advanced work with more time?

-What are you most proud of in your advanced work?
+What are you most proud of in the creation of your advanced work?

 LET’S WRITE THE ESSAY:

-You can organize your essay in many ways: by answering each of the questions in the Dean’s letter; by discussing your work chronologically or thematically; by addressing the capacities pertaining to your work; or by writing some combination of these approaches.
+c.
+You can organize your essay in many ways: by answering the questions in the Dean’s letter; by discussing your work chronologically or thematically; by addressing the capacities pertaining to your work; or some combination of these approaches.

+e.
 You could address how your Plan changed over time and why.
 What was a success?
-What was challenging?
-What do you wish you could have done?
+What was a risk or a challenge?
+What do you wish you could have done with more time?
 What were you most proud of in the end?

+i.
 How can you end on a powerful note?
-As in your introduction, you might include an anecdote, a memory, a fact, an observation, a quote, an idea, a question.
+As in your introduction, you might include an anecdote, a memory, a fact, an observation, a quote, an idea, or a question.

-Meet with a Peer Writing & Research Tutor or with the professional Writing & ELL tutor to work on any stage of your Plan essay (bennington.mywconline.com).
+k.
+Meet with a Peer Writing Tutor to work on any stage of your essay.

+p.
 Check your punctuation.
-Have you accurately used commas, semicolons, quotation marks, colons, dashes, brackets, etc.?
+Have you accurately used commas, semicolons, quotation marks, colons, dashes, etc.?